FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 #### Mounting and managing IOS devices over REST

-Please refer to the [POSTMAN collection][1], folder *Ios mount*: IOS devices can also be mounted and managed from an application.
+Please refer to the [POSTMAN collection][1], folder *Ios mount*.

+IOS devices can also be mounted and managed from an application.
 For instructions, please see the end of the [Developer Guide][7]

 ## Supported devices